julia-dizhak/code-examples/README.md

 ```
 // constructor
+// just create this as an empty {} and return this behind a sciene
 function Building(floors) {
-  // just create this as an empty {}
   this.what = 'building'
   this.floors = floors;

   // this.countFloors =  ...
-  // it's not a good practise because the same function creates for each object
+  // it's not a good practise tot create method in costructor
+  // because the same function creates for each object

-  // return this behind a sciene
 }

 // prototype is just an object